atlassian-labs/bitbucket-lfs-s3-migration-tool/README.md

 ```
 bitbucket.home=/var/atlassian/application-data/bitbucket
-s3.bucket=bitbucket-git-lfs
+s3.bucket=bitbucket-object-store
 s3.region=ap-southeast-2
 s3.access-key=<access key>
 s3.secret-key=<access key>
 s3.endpoint-override=<url> # optional; when omitted the S3 endpoint will be configured automatically
 ```
-You can then run the migration tool using the following command:
+You can then run the migration tool directly from the node using the following command:

 ```
 java -jar bitbucket-lfs-s3-migration-tool-1.0.0-SNAPSHOT-jar-with-dependencies.jar config.properties